 APPROXIMATELY TOP 5: STREET ART IN MELBOURNE

 1) THE ARTISTS AT WORK ON HOSIER LANE

 So much painting happens here that no work stays up for very long.
+You might even see this happen during your 24 hours in Melbourne.
 Every blank space on this street is covered with paint.
-We even watched one group of artists put up this portrait.
+We even watched one group of artists put up this portrait you see above.

 2) SPOT THE PASTE UPS

 Daniel’s not the only street artist who uses materials other than paint.
-A wide variety of stuffs are used.
+A wide variety of stuffs are used in fabricating these glorious creatures.
 Some artists paste on designs made out of paper because they are so easy to slap on the wall quickly without getting caught.

 It looks like some people have stenciled over Ned Kelly. :(>

 Some artists even use fabric, like whatever the hell this is.
 I think it’s what you would get if Magic Mike became a werewolf.